Havret/dotnet-activemq-artemis-client/README.md

 var message = await consumer.ReceiveAsync(cts.Token);
 ```

-This may be particularly useful when you want to quickly shut down you application.
+This may be particularly useful when you want to quickly shut down your application.

 ### Resources lifespan

-Connections, producers and consumers are meant to be long-lived objects.
-The underlying protocol is designed and optimized for long running connections.
+Connections, producers, and consumers are meant to be long-lived objects.
+The underlying protocol is designed and optimized for long-running connections.
 That means that opening a new connection per operation, e.g. sending a message, is unnecessary and strongly discouraged as it will introduce a lot of network round trips and overhead.
 The same rule applies to all ActiveMQ.Net resources.